Good Author Websites

 All inbound links are good (unless they are from a links farm), but as far as Google is concerned the inbound links only really count if they are from another website with a good ‘Google Pagerank’.

 Test your website’s pagerank with a Google Page Rank Checker Tool.

-Check how many links there are to your author site by searching on Google for 'linkto:' then include your site domain.
+Check how many links there are to your author site by registering your site with Google Search Console.

 On a final note about links, it is customary on the web to contact people that you would like a link from and offer them a reciprocal link in return.